Do you know that the self-employed enjoy their work more than everyone else?

 About the Author

 Ivan Serrano is an enthusiastic writer who enjoys learning whatever he can about business development and growth hacking.
-He also enjoys sharing his knowledge of technology and how it can improve business communications on an international level.
+He also enjoys sharing his knowledge of technology and how it can improve international business communications.